j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 </p>

 <p align="justify">
 Figure 2 shows the total direct and indirect injuries per month for weather events in 2019.
 Visual analysis suggests that weather events posed a greater risk to injury from January to July, and falls off considerably from August to December.
-To supplement this analysis, the chart shows that the highest direct and indirect injury count was May and February; the lowest injury count was January and October, respectively.
+To supplement this analysis, the chart shows that the highest direct and indirect injury count was May and February; the lowest injury count was in January and October, respectively.
 </p>

 <p align="center">